kutoga/CRAII/README.md

 # CRAII

 Probably you are familiar with C++ RAII.
-Thanks to some gcc-extensions RAII can basically also be used in C. This allows to implement a lock guard or auto-closing files.
+Thanks to some gcc-extensions RAII can also be used in C (up to some degree).
+This allows to implement a lock guard (like `std::lock_guard`) or auto-closing files.

 Example: